 I would say that, more than anything else, pressing tofu and extracting every last drop of water is the single most important step in separating mushy, gross tofu from flavorful, chewy, amazing tofu.

 If you’re eating a lot of tofu at home and want I always recommend investing in a tofu press as it will save you a lot of time and a lot of mess.
-If you do decide to go that route, make sure you read my guide to finding the best tofu press first.
+If you do decide to go that route, make sure you read our guide to finding the best tofu press first.

 I’ll admit that I love my Tofu Xpress, but it’s always good to be able to put together a tofu press on a moment’s notice.